t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 ## Uniform Resource Identifiers (URIs) {#sec-uris}

-An important aspect of RESTful API design is to model the system as a set of resources, which potentially can be created and/or deleted dynamically and whose state can be retrieved and/or modified.
+An important aspect of RESTful system design is to model the system as a set of resources, which potentially can be created and/or deleted dynamically and whose state can be retrieved and/or modified.

 Uniform Resource Identifiers (URIs) are used to indicate resources for interaction, to reference a resource from another resource, to advertise or bookmark a resource, or to index a resource by search engines.